 You are perfectly in the clear for thinking that the elliptical, the max trainer, and the glider, are similar-looking space-age machines doubling up as workout aids.
-For anyone new to fitness and fitness equipment, these are as alike as three peas in a pod.
+For anyone new to fitness and fitness equipment, these areas alike like three peas in a pod.

-Furthermore, this comprehensive write-up aims to help you compare each one of these training aids with the other.
+Furthermore, this comprehensive write-up aims to help you compare these training aids with the other.
 As such, you can have one space-age-looking machine, or use a combination of all three, to meet your training goals.